Internet-Draft alternate-uuid-encoding December 2025

 4.8.
 Sorting and Ordering

-The alphabets generally consist of two or more of the following 4 components with optional omissions as defined by Section 4.6:
+The BaseXX alphabets generally consist of two or more of the following 4 components with optional omissions as defined by Section 4.6:

 1. Numeric Characters: 0-9